chaenni/vss_zusammenfassung/README.md

 > Why is it not feasible to use a full client for the exercises?

+Because you'd have to download the whole chain.

 > Why is SafeMath often used?

 > Why does transfer() return a boolean?